Skip to content

 Getting started with AQG Protect

-This guide will show you how to enroll and deploy certificates in AQG Protect.
-Enrolling certificates brings them under centralized control in AQtive Guard, enabling continuous monitoring, policy application, and automated lifecycle management.
+This guide explains how to enroll certificates in AQG Protect.
+Enrolling certificates brings them under centralized AQtive Guard control, which enables continuous monitoring, policy application, and automated lifecycle management.

 Important

-Activating a certificate in AQG protect is a 2-stage process: enrollment and deployment.
+Activating a certificate in AQG Protect is a 2-stage process: enrollment and deployment.
 After a certificate is enrolled, it appears as Awaiting deployment in AQG Protect.
-It becomes Active once it is successfully deployed.
+It becomes Active once it’s deployed.

 Enroll a certificate